Between Me And You

 Sasuke kept walking next to the Hokage, feeling slightly uneasy under all the hostility.
 He kept his eyes to the ground, not wanting to attract any more unwanted attention when he heard a familiar voice call his name.
 A voice he sometimes still heard in his dreams.
 Sasuke tilted his head upwards, hope growing in his mind and eyes frantically searching for the source of the voice.
 He turned around quickly as he heard the voice come from his left.
 And then he saw her…

-Sasuke barely noticed as his feet dragged him from the Sandaime's side without his conscious consent, and towards his mother.
+Sasuke barely noticed as his feet dragged him away from the Sandaime's side without his consent, and towards his mother.
 As he came closer, he realised it really was her.
 His throat went dry and suddenly his eyes felt hot.
 He mouthed her name, and took off in a sprint.
 He didn't even hear the Hokage call his – no, Naruto's name – from behind.
-He just blindly shoved people out of the way, and didn't even flinch as someone barely a clearly intentional elbow to his head
+He just blindly shoved people out of the way.

 At last, he reached her and without hesitation Sasuke threw himself at her, hugging her waist and burying his head against her stomach.
 He felt hot tears running down his cheeks.
 He hadn't cried ever since the day his family had died… He was almost in awe with his own emotion – had he really possessed that much still?
 And he couldn't even stop crying.
-He couldn't even lift his hand to wonder at the substance falling down his cheeks, for he didn't want to let go of his mother.
+He didn't want to let go of his mother.